Kohaku (wrestler)

-Hana Iwaki (岩城華, Iwaki Hana) better known by her ring name Kohaku (狐伯) is a Japanese professional wrestler currently performing in the Japanese promotion Pro Wrestling Wave, where she is the Wave Single Champion in her first reign.
+Hana Iwaki (岩城華, Iwaki Hana) better known by her ring name Kohaku (狐伯) is a Japanese professional wrestler currently performing in the Japanese promotion Pro Wrestling Wave, where she previously held both the Wave Single Championship and the Wave Tag Team Championship.
 She is also known for her tenures with Sendai Girls' Pro Wrestling and Marvelous That's Women Pro Wrestling.

 Professional wrestling career

 Marvelous That's Women Pro Wrestling (2018–2021)

 Iwaki made her professional wrestling debut in Marvelous That's Women Pro Wrestling at a house show promoted on August 8, 2018, where she fell short to Yoshiko in singles competition.
 During her tenure with the promotion, she participated in various important events of the company such as the anniversary shows.
 At Marvelous 5th Anniversary on July 19, 2021, she competed in a Hardcore tag team match in which she teamed up with Tomoko Watanabe and Yuki Miyazaki in a losing effort against Asuka, Chikayo Nagashima and Kaoru.